Mel Fisher: The Atocha

-The site of the wreckage of the Atocha, called "The Bank of Spain" (a sandy area 22 feet deep and within 200 yards of the anchor location), is still being worked on and treasures are slowly being recovered.
-The emeralds from the Atocha are some of the finest emeralds in the world.
-They come from the Muzo Mine in Colombia.
-The emeralds of Muzo are renowned for their color, fire, geometry, and as the world’s finest emeralds.
+On July 20, 1975, Fisher's oldest son Dirk, his wife Angel, and diver Rick Gage died after their boat sank due to bilge pump failure.

 The State of Florida claimed title to the wreck and forced Fisher's company, Treasure Salvors, Inc., into a contract giving 25% of the found treasure to the state.
 Fisher's company fought the state, claiming the find should be the company's exclusively.
 After eight years of litigation, the U.S. Supreme Court ruled in favour of Treasure Salvors and it was awarded rights to all found treasure from the vessel on 1 July 1982.

+The estimated $450 million cache recovered, known as "The Atocha Motherlode," included 40 tons of gold and silver; there were some 114,000 of the Spanish silver coins known as "pieces of eight", gold coins, Colombian emeralds, gold and silver artifacts, and 1000 silver ingots.
+The emeralds from the Atocha are some of the finest emeralds in the world.
+They come from the Muzo Mine in Colombia.
+The emeralds of Muzo are renowned for their color, fire, and geometry.